pyrmont/argy-bargy/api.md

 subcommand's `config` struct contain a `:subs` key with a subcommands tuple of its own.

+If the subcommand config struct does not contain a `:rules` key, parsing will stop and all subsequent arguments will be returned under an `:args` key.
+This can be useful for situations where the user wants to handle parsing in a separate function.

 In addition to names and configs, the tuple can contain instances of the string "---".
 When printing usage information, subcommands that were separated by a "---" will be separated by a line break.